 - Gloucestershire Care Services is a new NHS trust which runs small community hospitals across Gloucestershire and employs hundreds of community nurses, therapists, medical and dental staff who work in hospitals, in peoples' homes and in residential homes and elsewhere.
 GCS also provides adult social care for Gloucestershire County Council part of the growing partnership between health and social care.

 2Gether and GCS have recently announced their plans to merge into one trust.

 Other useful resources include PALS (Patient Advice and Liaison Service), the first stop for local complaints about NHS care.

 Many charities also provide local NHS services and provide extra care, support and expertise.
 They deserve your support too.
 Check out LInC, the Cobalt charity, Maggie’s beautiful centre in Cheltenham, Sue Ryder Leckhampton and Volunteering Gloucestershire, as well as local branches of many national carers and patients organisations.
 Local businesses like pharmacies also play an important role and can give you important advice.

-Martin has taken up many individual cases for local residents affected by local healthcare – even taking some cases to the Health Ombudsman for full independent investigation, and reporting what seem to be major issues to the NHS regulators Monitor and the Care Quality Commission.
+As MP, Martin took up many individual cases for local residents affected by local healthcare – even taking some cases to the Health Ombudsman for full independent investigation, and reporting what seem to be major issues to the NHS regulators Monitor and the Care Quality Commission.